It’s a probiotic… it’s a carbonated drink… it’s Water Kefir!

 I started making this as part of my mission to get more probiotics in our diet and it has worked like a charm!
 The kids love it and ask for it each morning.

-It’s also been fun to experiment with the different flavors and variations you can make!
+It’s also been fun to experiment with the different flavors and variations of this water kefir!
+Scroll down for the recipe.

 - Glass Jar (1 quart or half gallon)